Professional wrestling aerial techniques: Frog splash

 There is a high-angle turning variation named the Five-Star Frog Splash where the opponent is not placed perpendicular to the corner.
 Instead, the attacker turns mid-air to land on the opponent in the splash position, regardless of which direction the opponent is lying in.
 It was made famous by ECW, WWF/E and TNA superstar Rob Van Dam as it was used as his finisher.
 He also uses a regular version, generally going halfway or more than halfway across the ring to hit his opponent.
-Lio Rush uses a split-legged version called the "Rush Hour".
-Montez Ford uses a spinning version of this move called “From the Heavens”.
-Cedric Alexander uses this as a finishing move called "Overtime".
+Lio Rush uses a split-legged version called the Final Hour.
+The split-legged version was popularized by D'Lo Brown, who dubbed his version the Lo Down.
+Montez Ford uses a spinning version of this move called From the Heavens, as well as Mike Santana, who calls the move the Puppy Splash.

 Diving stomp

 The wrestler jumps down from a raised platform onto an opponent, dropping one foot onto the opponent's body.
 A variation known as a diving double foot stomp sees the attacking wrestler jumping down from a raised platform on an opponent, driving both feet into the opponent.
-Finn Balor uses this as his finishing move, Coup de Grâce.
+Finn Balor uses this as his finishing move called the Coup de Grâce.
+Cameron Grimes uses a running variation of this move called the Cave-In, formerly known as the Caveman Stomp.
+Swerve Strickland uses a variant where he stomps an opponent on a seated position called Swerve Stomp.

 Moonsault double foot stomp

-This variation sees the wrestler perform a moonsault, but instead of landing on a fallen opponent in the splash position, the wrestler continues the rotation driving both feet into the opponent.
-Sonjay Dutt uses this as an occasional finishing move, named Moonstomp.
+Also known as the Moonstomp, this variation sees the wrestler perform a moonsault, but instead of landing on a fallen opponent in the splash position, the wrestler continues the rotation driving both feet into the opponent.
+Innovated by Hikari Fuokoka while Sonjay Dutt and IYO SKY occasionally use this as an finishing move.